 Apply today.
 If you have further questions, Request More Information, view Frequently Asked Questions, or please call the Graduate Admissions Office at (609) 626-3640 or E-mail firstname.lastname@example.org.

-The Richard Stockton College’s Master of Arts in Education Program, which is designed to help certified professionals develop into master teachers, is accredited by the Teacher Education Accreditation Council (TEAC) for a period of five years, from 2008 to 2013.
+Stockton University's Master of Arts in Education Program, which is designed to help certified professionals develop into master teachers, is accredited by the Teacher Education Accreditation Council (TEAC) for a period of five years, from 2008 to 2013.
 This accreditation certifies that the Master of Arts in Education program has provided evidence that it adheres to TEAC’s quality principles.